dexie/dexie-website/contact.md

 ## Business related questions

+Businesses around Dexie.js and Dexie Cloud is managed by Awarica AB, a Swedish company located in Stockholm.

 If you have business related questions, or want to get in touch on non-technical issues:

 [business@dexie.org](mailto:business@dexie.org)